moorepants/learn-multibody-dynamics/introduction.rst

 learn the principles of multibody dynamics through computing.

 This text is less about teaching deep theory in multibody dynamics, but is focused on application and doing.
-After following the text, you should be able to correctly model, simulate, and visualize multibody dynamic systems so that you can use them as a tool to answer the engineering and scientific questions.
+After following the text and practicing, you should be able to correctly model, simulate, and visualize multibody dynamic systems so that you can use them as a tool to answer engineering and scientific questions.
-There are plenty of other books to learn the theory and we will cite them so you can study further.

 Choice of dynamics formalism
 ============================